Launching the BC + AI Film Club

 Dean Shev transformed British Columbian survey data into a music album, capturing the essence of community voices through generative AI.
 This innovative project highlighted the intersection of technology and humanity, demonstrating that AI can amplify human connection rather than replace it.
 The initiative, born from a hackathon, emphasized the importance of creativity and emotional resonance in data storytelling, showcasing how personal narratives can be expressed through art.
 The success of this endeavor serves as a blueprint for integrating AI with human insight in organizational contexts.

-Rocks, Racks & Rights:
+Rocks, Racks & Rights: Canada's Blueprint for the AI Energy Wars

 Canada has the potential to lead in AI infrastructure by leveraging its natural resources and ensuring local ownership and benefits.
 The country must treat AI as a critical industry requiring significant energy and resources, moving away from traditional extraction methods to a model that retains value within Canada.
 This includes prioritizing Indigenous rights, ensuring community benefits, and establishing a transparent system for AI development that aligns with environmental and social goals.
 The future of AI in Canada hinges on integrating ethical practices with technological advancements to create a sustainable and equitable framework.